 - R.A.
 Francis, S.M.
 Falconi, R. Nateghi, S.D.
 Guikema, 2011.
 Probabilistic life cycle analysis model for electric power infrastructure risk mitigation in hurricane-prone coastal areas, Climatic Change 106 (1): 31-55. [link]

 - J. Bennett, B. Rachunok, R. Flage, R. Nateghi.
-Decoding regional climate attitudes by integrating social media and survey data
+Decoding regional climate attitudes by integrating social media and survey data, Plos One.

 - B. Rachunok, J. Bennett, R. Nateghi.
-A Path Forward for Leveraging Social Media to Improve the Study of Community Resilience.
+A Path forward for leveraging social media to improve the study of community resilience, International Journal of Disaster Risk Reduction.

 - R. Kumar, B. Rachunok, D.M.
 Silva, R. Nateghi.
-Asymmetric Temperature Response of Electricity Demand Points to Severe Underestimation of Load Projections in California.
-Scientific Reports.
+Asymmetric temperature response of electricity demand points to severe underestimation of load projections in California.
+Scientific Reports (under second review).

 - S. Mukhopadhyay, R. Nateghi.
 Climate—demand nexus to support long-term adequacy planning in the energy sector, IEEE Xplore 2017 (selected as one of the best conference paper submitted to Power &Energy General Meeting in 2017)